armlesswunder/d2rCloneTrackerAndroid/README.md

 Yes.
 Platform does not matter, only SOJ sales for a particular Region (and Mode) determine dclone walk (AFAIK; I only play on PC)

 [Read here for detailed info](https://diablo2.io/forums/new-diablo-clone-mechanics-revealed-t852811.html)

-## I'm not happy with this app.
-It needs to do better

-Send me an email with what exactly needs to be better.
-I am fine with making changes if it make the app better in a practical way.

-OR

-Fix it yourself; you have the code here.

-## Closing Statement
-I hope this app is useful to you, as it is to me.
-I do this, and all my other projects, to improve the lives of myself and other fans.

-So far, I've used it to not only kill my first DClone, but to kill 5 so far!
-Good luck, I hope you find similar fortune!